linuxgeek11/linuxgeek11.github.io/about.md

 title: "About"
 ---

 I'm a software developer & Linux enthusiast.
-I put some notes about tech stuff here.
+I publish some notes about tech stuff here.